 You usually play with two or four players in a scramble format.
 But here’s the thing: you can actually have any number of people in your group, though it’s best when it’s not too crowded.
 The key idea is to work together as a team, regardless of the number of players.
 I’ve found that a Scramble with a couple of friends keeps things fun and fast-paced.

-In my experience, the group usually consists of either two teams with an even split or one big team where everyone contributes their best shots.
-With four, you get more chances for a great shot, but even with just two, the energy stays high!
+In my experience, the group usually consists of either a team of two or two teams with an even split, or sometimes one big team where everyone contributes their best shots.
+With four, you get more chances for a great shot, but even with just a team of two, the energy stays high!

 Format